 Williams didn’t fare any better, and now she is seen mostly sporadically in TV movies.
 Director Stewart suffered the most, never again achieving the success of his earlier back-to-back mega-hits The Blue Lagoon and An Officer and a Gentleman.
 This is all too bad since Thief of Hearts is well-crafted and entertaining.

 Conclusions & Final Thoughts:

 Thief of Hearts is not a bad selection for a rainy night.
-The neo-noir atmosphere (nice job by cameraman Andrew Laszlo, First Blood and The Warriors) and pulsating, catchy 1980s rock music soundtrack (original music by Harold Faltermeyer), are big pluses.
-Also starring David Caruso (Jade), John Getz (Blood Simple), and George Wendt (House).
+The neo-noir atmosphere (nice job by cameraman Andrew Laszlo, First Blood and The Warriors) and pulsating, catchy 1980s rock music soundtrack (original music by Harold Faltermeyer) are big pluses.
+Also starring David Caruso (TV’s CSI: Miami), John Getz (Blood Simple) and George Wendt (TV’s Cheers).
 Color, 100 minutes, Rated R.